VenmoGuide.com - Beginner's Guide to Venmo

 Does your Venmo account keep disconnecting from the linked bank account?

-It can be really frustrating to get a “Venmo Lost Connection with Bank” error message when trying to transfer money or make a purchase on the app, especially if this issue keeps happening and you can’t figure out why.
+It can be frustrating to get a “Venmo Lost Connection with Bank” error message when trying to transfer money or make a purchase on the app, especially if this issue keeps happening and you can’t figure out why.

 But don’t worry, we’ve done some digging, and we’ve made an in-depth guide for why this might happen and how to fix it.